rust-lang/book/src/ch17-03-more-futures.md

-## Working With More Than Two Futures
+## Working With Any Number of Futures

 When we switched from using two futures to three in the previous section, we also had to switch from using `join` to using `join3`.
-It would be annoying to do this every time we changed our code.
+It would be annoying to have to call a different function every time we changed the number of futures we wanted to join.
 Happily, we have a macro form of `join` to which we can pass an arbitrary number of arguments.
 It also handles awaiting the futures itself.
 Thus, we could rewrite the code from Listing 17-12 to use `join!` instead of `join3`, as in Listing 17-13:

 <Listing number="17-13" caption="Using `join!` to wait for multiple futures" file-name="src/main.rs">